csalmeida/ruby-fundamentals/README.md

 end # [mango, guava, papaya, apricot, pineapple]
 ```

-Furthermore there is `sort_by` which allows sorting based ona single property.
+Furthermore there is `sort_by` which allows sorting based on a single property.
 However, `sort` tends to be slightly faster:

 ```ruby
 # enumerables-and-code-blocks/sort-methods.rb